osxmidi/LinVst/README.md

 Tracktion/Waveform might have an embedded window offset problem where the plugin's gui is misaligned with the Tracktion/Waveform plugin window and adding -DTRACKTIONWM to the embedded makefiles BUILD_FLAGS, BUILD_FLAGS_WIN and BUILD_FLAGS_WIN32 lines might help (for Tracktion/Waveform use only).

-LinVst-32bit-only-Makefiles.zip contains makefiles for 32 bit systems and 32 bit vst's only.
+The 32bitonly folder contains makefiles for 32 bit systems and 32 bit vst's only.

-linvstconvertsrc.zip is for making the linvstconvert and linvstconverttree utilities.

-A -no-pie option might be needed on some systems for the linvstconvert and linvstconverttree utilities icons to appear.